Isola del Giglio: Costa Concordia grounding incident

 In 2012, the island received prolonged international media attention, following the 13 January 2012 running aground of the cruise liner Costa Concordia, just off the island's shore.
 Most of the more than 4,200 passengers and crew were rescued and taken to the island, as well as to the mainland.
 32 people died and 64 were injured.
 The people of the island rushed to help, providing hot drinks and blankets, and many opened their homes to the victims.
 The arrival of 2,000 salvage workers invigorated life on the island, and many of the workers fraternised with the islanders.
 Some local women left the island with their new partners.

 The ship removal work was started in 2013 and was completed towards the end of July 2014.
-Flotation devices were attached to right the ship and then raised it.
+Flotation devices were attached to right the ship and then raise it.
 It was subsequently towed to its final destination port of Genoa to be scrapped.

 In popular fiction

 In the 2007 romantic bestselling Italian novel Scusa ma ti chiamo amore by Federico Moccia, the couple end up living in a lighthouse on this island.

 It is also the site of the sea burial of the captain of The Pharaon in The Count of Monte Cristo.

+It features in the novel Still Life by Sarah Winman.